Seasoned liberally with smoked paprika, Hungarian Beef Goulash is a hearty central European stew perfect for warming you up on cold winter evenings.

 - Add onions stock pot.
 Reserve potatoes.

-- While onions and potatoes roast mix flour, caraway seeds, 1 tbsp paprika and salt in a bowl.
+- While onions and potatoes roast mix flour, caraway seeds, 1 tablespoon paprika and salt in a bowl.
 Add beef chunks and toss to coat.
 Shake off extra flour and reserve the flour mixture.

 - Add any remaining flour to the skillet and stir till lightly browned.
-Add in remaining ½ cup of beef stock, brown sugar, ketchup, vinegar, and 1 tbsp paprika.
+Add in remaining ½ cup of beef stock, brown sugar, ketchup, vinegar, and 1 tablespoon paprika.
 Bring to a boil and add to slow cooker.

 - Cook everything for 4 hours, or until beef is fork tender.
 Potatoes can be added in the last hour.